PHPFastCGI/phpfastcgi.github.io/_posts/2015-08-24-phpfastcgi-benchmarks-symfony-silex-slim.markdown

 | NGINX + PHP-FPM    | 2058.91             | 0.486                 |
 | NGINX + PHPFastCGI | 2734.21             | 0.366                 |

+In general, **if the application is doing more there are greater potential time savings to be had**.
+This is why the increase in performance of the micro-frameworks is less significant than that of the full stack Symfony framework.
+This is also why 'Hello, World!' benchmarks are actually the **least impressive** benchmarks for the PHPFastCGI project.

-<a name="realistic-benchmark"></a>For the more realistic benchmark, I created a small 500 page website application using the Symfony framework.
+For a more realistic benchmark, I created a small 500 page website application using the Symfony framework.
 This has a single route configured that selects a random page from the database (MySQL) and renders it using Twig.
 The Doctrine entity repository is cleared after each request, so the framework is not caching the results of the queries.
 A much greater performance can be achieved by not doing this, but the purpose of this benchmark is to test when the application has actual work to do - so I have not cheated.

 | 500 Page Website   | Requests Per Second | Time Per Request (ms) |
 |--------------------|---------------------|-----------------------|